 - Is it zoned for the type and size of house you are planning?

 - Where can you build on the site?
-Does the proposed house plan violate any rules: setbacks or other zoning restrictions, septic rules, rights-of-way, covenants, wetlands, or other regulations?
+Does the proposed house plan violate any rules: setbacks or other zoning restrictions, septic system rules, or other regulations?

 - Is there legal access by road or right-of-way?
 Who maintains the road?